lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/01-Mister-Cocktail-Images/README.md

 ### (Optional) Cocktail Reviews

-If you're done with the image, try to add an anonymous review system to the cocktails.
+If you're done with the images, try to add an anonymous review system to the cocktails.